maugavilla/well_hello_stats/tutorials/1_1_R_basics.md

 ## Install and load packages

-There are you ways to install packages, in RStudio you can to th lower-left pane, and the *Packages* tab.
+There are several ways you can install packages, in RStudio you can to th lower-left pane, and the *Packages* tab.
 Click the **Install** button, in the following window you can type the name of the package you want to install and when ready click the **Install** button.
 It’s important to make sure to mark the box `Install dependencies`; this is a required step and will install any other package that a package requires to work.

 The second method is through syntax, the function is **install.packages()**, and we are using 2 arguments, the first is the